vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

     apiKey: String,
   },
 ```
-Then, we set the initial values of google and map to null:
+Then, we set the initial values of google and map to `null`:

 ```js
   data() {